 These concerns are valid, pediatricians say.
 With so many small kids together in a small place, daycare can be a festering ground for bacteria and viruses.

 Questions to Ask About Germs

-Sick kids and daycare may go hand in hand, but there's plenty you can do to make sure your child-care center is doing its best to keep the cold virus and flu virus -- as well as assorted bacteria -- under control.
+Sick kids and daycare may go hand in hand, but there's plenty you can do to make sure your child-care center is doing its best to prevent COVID and keep the cold virus and flu virus -- as well as assorted bacteria -- under control.
 Start by asking some of these questions.